25 scientists were sent to China to research the coronavirus. Here’s what they found.

 - Reuters

-- The World Health Organization (WHO) sent 25 scientists to China to research the coronavirus.
+- The World Health Organization sent 25 scientists to China to research the coronavirus.

-- In a report, the scientists describe their findings about how the disease spreads and who is most likely to be impacted.
+- In a recent report, the scientists described their findings about how the disease spreads and who is most likely to be affected.

-- Children are less likely to catch the virus, the report found.
+- Children might be less likely to catch the virus, they found.

-- Common symptoms include fever, cough, and fatigue, according to the report.
+- Common symptoms of COVID-19, the illness caused by the virus, include fever, cough, and fatigue, according to the report.

 - Visit Business Insider’s homepage for more stories.